<Ojibwe Lifeway: Fishing (“niibin”- summer)

 Be a Climate Change Time Traveler

-Analyze potential climate change impacts under each of these scenarios on the environmental variable that are critical to the sustainability of cold and coolwater fish species.
-How are these variables projected to change under each scenario and each time period?
-How do these changes compare to “observed historic trends” in climate change that occurred from 1950-2006?
+Analyze potential climate change impacts under each of these scenarios on the environmental variables that are critical to the sustainability of sugar maple and paper birch.

-• What climate change scenario offers the best outcome for sustaining these fish species and why?
+2. Which climate change scenario offers the best opportunity for sustaining cold and cool water fish beings and why?

 Develop your own hypothesis